 El Impenetrable National Park

-Endemic species in this area (animals and plants that are only found in this region) include the pichiciego, piche islero, Chacoan mara, Chacoan peccary, Quebracho crested tinamou, and even a tree species, the Argentine lignum vitae.
+Endemic species in this area (animals and plants only found in this region) include the pichiciego, Piche islero, Chacoan mara, Chacoan peccary, Quebracho crested tinamou, and even a tree species, the Argentine lignum vitae.

 The park also provides habitat for populations of large mammals such as the puma, maned wolf, giant armadillo, tapir and giant anteater, as well as three species of peccaries.